-Although the famous cannabinoid THC is usually a hot topic for those with interests in the world of cannabis, a component called CBD has begun making waves, branching the knowledge of marijuana’s benefits far outside their usual circle.
+The famous cannabinoid THC is usually a hot topic for those with interests in the world of cannabis.
+However, a compound called CBD has begun making waves, branching the knowledge of marijuana’s benefits far outside their usual circle.

-What Exactly Is CBD – Understanding the Basics?
+What Is CBD?
+Understanding the Basics

 CBD and Other Cannabinoids

 CBD, the kind that you can administer from a dropper bottle as an oil or tincture, is known formally as a phytocannabinoid.
 That is because this CBD derives from the cannabis plant and does not already exist within the body.

-Since it is common knowledge that consumable CBD is usually from plant origin, the topic of cannabidiol and other cannabinoids being present already within the body might seem strange.
-This process has to do with the endocannabinoid system (ECS), which we will explain in greater depth later.
+It is common knowledge that consumable CBD is usually of plant origin.
+As a result, the topic of cannabidiol and other cannabinoids already present within the body might seem strange.
+This process has to do with the endocannabinoid system (ECS), which we explain in greater depth later.

 How Does CBD Work with the Body?